syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/PositioningAndAppearance.md

 ### How to edit the annotation

-Annotation will be in editing state when you double click on the node or annotation.
-Annotation will be selected when you single click on the annotation if selectable constraints are enabled.
+Annotation will be in editing state when you double click the node or annotation.
+Annotation will be selected when you single click the annotation if selectable constraints are enabled.

-Also, `ReadOnly` property of `AnnotationEditorViewModel` class allows you to disable the editing option of Annotation.
+Also, the `ReadOnly` property of `AnnotationEditorViewModel` class allows you to disable the editing option of annotation.

 {% tabs %}
 {% highlight xaml %}